George Speck: Early career

 Speck developed his culinary skills at Cary Moon's Lake House on Saratoga Lake, noted as an expensive restaurant at a time when wealthy families from Manhattan and other areas were building summer "camps" in the area.
 Speck and his sister, Wicks, also cooked at the Sans Souci in Ballston Spa, alongside another St. Regis Mohawk Indian known for his skills as a guide and cook, Pete Francis.
 One of the regular customers at Moon's was shipping tycoon Cornelius Vanderbilt, who, although he savored the food, could never seem to remember Speck's name.
 On one occasion, he called a waiter over to ask, "Crum, how long before we shall eat?"
 Rather than take offense, Speck decided to embrace the nickname, figuring that, "A crumb is bigger than a speck."

 By 1860, Speck had opened his own restaurant, called Crum's, on Storey Hill in nearby Malta, New York.
 His cuisine was in high demand among Saratoga Springs' tourists and elites: "His prices were…those of the fashionable New York restaurants, but his food and service were worth it…Everything possible was raised on his own small farm, and that, too, got his personal attention whenever he could arrange it."
 According to popular accounts, he was said to include a basket of chips on every table.
 One contemporaneous source recalls that in his restaurant, Speck was unquestionably the man in charge: "His rules of procedure were his own.
 They were very strict, and being an Indian, he never departed from them.
 In the slang of the racecourse, he "played no favorites."
 Guests were obliged to wait their turn, the millionaire as well as the wage-earner.
 Mr. Vanderbilt once was obliged to wait an hour and a half for a meal...With none but rich pleasure-seekers as his guests, Speck kept his tables laden with the best of everything, and for it all charged Delmonico prices."

 Potato chip

 After his death, a local legend developed which credited Speck with the invention of potato chips.
 However, according to Snopes, he "never made the claim that he had invented the potato chip, let alone claimed the tale as his own – those assertions emerged only many years after his death."

 Recipes for frying potato slices were published in several cookbooks in the 19th century.
-In 1832, a recipe for fried potato "shavings" was included in a United States cookbook derived from an earlier English collection.
-William Kitchiner's The Cook's Oracle (1817), also included techniques for such a dish.
-Similarly, N. K. M. Lee's cookbook, The Cook's Own Book (1832), has a recipe that is very similar to Kitchiner's.
+William Kitchiner's The Cook's Oracle (1817) included techniques for such a dish, though specified to "slice them about a quarter of an inch thick".
+N. K. M. Lee's cookbook, The Cook's Own Book (1832), has a recipe that is very similar to Kitchiner's, also calling to "slice them about a quarter of an inch thick, or cut them in shavings round and round, as you would peel a lemon".